Smart Phone Users-Tap the 3 lines directly below for the navigation/site menu.

 This sculpture was a design copied from a bronze by Italian artist Richard Aurili (1834-1914).
-It was one of the earliest religious pieces the studio introduced under the Cybis line.
+It was one of the earliest religious pieces (perhaps as early as 1948) the studio introduced under the Cybis line.
 Molds were incised with the Polish Eagle, therefore all copies are found with this mark in the porcelain.
-The Cybis sticker (showing the design number and studio's "Cybis" logo with a red border) was also used.
+The Cybis sticker with a red border (showing the design number and studio's "Cybis" logo) was also used.

 The name "Sun of Justice" refers to Christ as Savior and the Light of the World.
 Biblically understood, the Light brings salvation justifying believers in the sight of God.
 The title as printed is often assumed to be typo for "Son of Justice".